McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 ### Weekend and Holidays

-Two features were added to the original data, binary variables denoting if a crime occurred on a weekend, and if it occurred on a holiday.
+Two features were added to the original data: binary variables denoting if a crime occurred on a weekend, and if it occurred on a holiday.
 The same _[notebook](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/dev/Cleaning/Recleaning.ipynb)_ as above contains the modifications, beginning at cell 106, and this code was again stored in the _[text file](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/dev/Cleaning/Data_transformations.txt)_ for easier access, should this transformation need to be done on other data.

 ### Test Data Re-cleaning